Defining cloud native

 With a cloud native architecture, your operations teams become champions of process improvement and automation, delivering direct value to the business.
 A cloud native platform takes care of Day 1 release and Day 2 application operations, automatically monitoring and remediating issues that previously would have needed manual intervention.

-This list will help you get the most from your cloud native development efforts.
+This cloud native checklist will help you get the most from your development efforts.

-Developers require more discipline to follow 12-factor principles and must standardize the platform and services.
+Make good decisions.
+Developers require more discipline to standardize cloud native platforms and services.
 With so many choices available, it’s tempting to embrace new technology and patterns for every app.
 Smart teams embrace a set of platform constraints and focus on innovative software, rather than reinventing the wheel for each application.

 Cloud native applications at VMware